-A simple savarin soaked in a syrup of white rum from Martinique, the rum baba is an easy dessert and a great crowd-pleaser.
-The centre of the cake is usually filled with whipped cream or custard.
+A simple sponge cake soaked in a syrup of white rum from Martinique, baba au rhum is an easy dessert and a real crowd-pleaser.
+The center is usually filled with whipped cream or custard.
 Fresh fruit, especially tropical fruit, or candied fruit can be added.
-With citrus fruits and Guérande salt, simplicity and subtlety go hand in hand.
-One thing is certain, we love the soft texture and delicious taste of rum baba!
-If you are cooking for children, soak the baba in a lemon or verbena-flavoured syrup.
+With citrus and Guérande salt, simplicity and subtlety go hand in hand.
+One thing is certain: everyone will love the soft deliciousness of baba au rhum!
+If you’re cooking for kids, soak the baba in a lemon or verbena-flavored syrup.
 Just as yummy!

-Dairy productsPDO Poitou-Charente Butter60 g See the article
+Dairy productsPDO Poitou-Charente Butter0.75 cup See the article

 - x 3